whiskycompiler/rainmeter-plugin-net6-templates/README.md

 - not sure if this is/will be compatible with the Rainmeter skin installer
     - version of the shim is not dynamic yet
 - currently only builds x64
-- Rainmeter custom function invocation is not implemeted yet